Srivaths-P/Dockerless-Online-Judge/README.md

     ```

 4.  **Configure Environment Variables:**
-    Copy the example environment file and fill in your own secret values.
+    Copy the example environment file, then open the new `.env` file to add your own secret values.
     ```bash
     cp .env.example .env
+    nano .env
     ```
-    Now, open the newly created `.env` file and generate your secrets.
-    You can use the following command to generate a secure key: `python -c 'import secrets; print(secrets.token_hex(32))'`
+    You can generate secure keys with the command: `python3 -c 'import secrets; print(secrets.token_hex(32))'`

 5.  **Set up the Database:**
     This project uses Alembic for database migrations.
 Run the following command to create and initialize the `judge.db` file.